It’s been over 15 years since I photographed my first store professionally.

-From google business listing, website store locator, social media or advertising the images matter more than ever.
+From Google business listings, website store locator, social media, or advertising the images matter more than ever.

-When people have a verity of products that they can touch and feel there are more likely to purchase on a larger scale and transmitting the experience trough imagery is crucial.
+When people have a variety of products that they can touch and feel they are more likely to purchase on a larger scale and transmitting the experience through imagery is crucial.

-Make sure you transfer the shopping experience trough visuals on your website, and not just one:
+Make sure you transfer the shopping experience through visuals on your website, and not just one:

 - Show the exterior to help them recognize you faster.